-The Expected Family Contribution (EFC) is a number that determines students' eligibility for federal student aid.
-The EFC formula uses many variables, including income, assets, the number of persons in the household, and the number of those attending college for the awarding year.
-All data used to calculate a student's EFC comes from the information the student provides on the FAFSA.
+The Student Aid Index (SAI) is a number that determines students' eligibility for federal student aid.
+The SAI calculation formula uses many variables, including income, assets, the number of persons in the household, and the number of those attending college for the awarding year.
+All data used to calculate a student's SAI comes from the information the student provides on the FAFSA.
 A student may submit a FAFSA:

-- By using the FAFSA website - By filing out an application electronically through a school

-• By mailing a FAFSA to the Central Processing System (CPS)
+- By using the FAFSA website - By filing out an application electronically through a school - By mailing a FAFSA to the Central Processing System (CPS)